zhujian0805/my-python/README.md

 [NOTEs]
-1. Use 'yapf' to format your python code, which is a tool like Perl's 'perltidy'
+1. Use 'yapf' or 'autopep8' to format your python code, which is a tool like Perl's 'perltidy'